Public-Private Partnership News

 Together with parents, OCPS, and community partners, we are working to ensure that every child has access to a high-quality education and the opportunity to thrive right here in our neighborhood.
 We will share updates as this process moves forward.

-Additional details about the proposed MOA
+Additional details the public-private partnership

 Why Orange Center Elementary?
 Lift Orlando has a longstanding relationship with Orange Center Elementary.
 Together with OCPS, we identified the school as a strong pilot site based on its rich history, potential for accelerated student outcomes, and proximity to existing community supports.